marco262/my_wiki/data/dnd/class/way-of-the-sun-soul-homebrew.md

 [[/div]]

-Starting when you choose this tradition at 3rd level, you can hurl searing bolts of magical radiance.

-Any time you would make an unarmed strike, you can choose to instead make a ranged spell attack that does radiant damage.
-This attack has a range equal to your speed.
-In all other ways, this attack counts as an unarmed strike, so it works identically with monk abilities like Martial Arts and Flurry of Blows.
+Starting when you choose this tradition at 3rd level, any time you would make an unarmed strike, you can instead attack with a searing bolt of magical radiance.
+A Radiant Sun Bolt is identical to an unarmed strike, except it is a ranged attack with a range equal to your speed that does radiant damage.

 <h2 class="no-float">Searing Arc Strike</h2>